Nuclear/PET Board of Directors & Sponsoring Organizations - IAC

 Society of Nuclear Medicine and Molecular Imaging (SNMMI)

 Daniel J. Lee, MD serves on the IAC Nuclear/PET Board of Directors as a representative of the Society of Nuclear Medicine and Molecular Imaging (SNMMI).
-Dr. Lee is Nuclear Medicine Section Chief at Ochsner Medical Center in New Orleans.
-After completing his residency at Memorial Sloan Kettering Cancer Center in New York, he practiced at University of Rochester and Emory University before joining Ochsner in 2019.
+Dr. Lee is Associate Professor of Radiology and Director of Nuclear Medicine Quality and Safety at University of Texas Southwestern Medical Center in Dallas, TX.
+He is also Medical Director for Nuclear Medicine at Parkland Memorial Hospital, also in Dallas, TX.
+After completing his residency at Memorial Sloan Kettering Cancer Center in New York, he practiced at University of Rochester, Emory University, Ochsner Medical Center before joining UT Southwestern Medical Center in 2023.
 He is co-chair of the Therapy Strategic Planning Task Force for SNMMI, immediate past president of the Therapy Center of Excellence, and a past chair of the Nuclear Medicine Program Director's Association.
 His interests include oncologic imaging and radiopharmaceutical therapy.

 Heather Jacene, MD serves on the IAC Nuclear/PET Board of Directors as a representative of the Society of Nuclear Medicine and Molecular Imaging (SNMMI).
 Dr. Jacene is Assistant Chief of Nuclear Medicine at Brigham and Women’s Hospital, Clinical Director of Nuclear Medicine at Dana-Farber Cancer Institute and an Associate Professor of Radiology at Harvard Medical School.
 She completed her residency and fellowship in Nuclear Medicine and PET/CT at Johns Hopkins University.
 Dr. Jacene has served as a Director on the American Board of Nuclear Medicine (ACNM) as well as on numerous committees within the SNMMI.
 Her current positions include Chair of the Scientific Program Committee and Chair of the Quality of Practice Domain for SNMMI.
 Dr. Jacene has vast expertise in the interpretation of oncology PET/CT scans and in treating various tumor types with radiopharmaceutical therapy.
 She extends this expertise to her research which focuses on the use of FDG-PET/CT and other novel tracers for characterizing and monitoring response of cancer to therapy, as well as the use of radiopharmaceutical therapy.
 She has over 85 peer-reviewed publications as well as many reviews and book chapters on these and other nuclear medicine related topics.